Retreats

 Our time together will be held in the container of the Whidbey Institute.
 Nestled amongst a 106-acre conservation forest campus on South Whidbey Island, WA, the Whidbey Institute is dedicated to nurturing the conditions for transformational learning and growth.

 Our home for the week will be a community of farm houses and cabins dotting the meadow and forest, with delicious organic meals prepared especially for our group by the Institute’s chef.
 Our daily rhythm will include meditation, community discussion, and individual sessions with Caverly.
 The retreat will include daily periods of silence.
-Our time together will also be deeply enhanced by the embodied movement practices.
-Instructor to be announced soon!
+Our time together will also be deeply enhanced by embodied movement practices.
+Class descriptions are below.

 This meditation retreat will be a hybrid of relational and silent time.
 There will also be plenty of free time to explore the trail system, walk the labyrinth, as well as rest.
 Deeply rest.